Social Icons

 Directed by Wayne Wang

-In short, this movie is not spectacular, just done in the most simplest way, treading carefully not to digress from the generic Cinderella plot.
-If you have seen any movie with the Cinderella plot line dressed up, you have seen this.
+In short, this movie is not spectacular, just done in the simplest way, carefully sticking to the generic Cinderella plot.
+If you’ve seen any movie with a dressed-up Cinderella storyline, you’ve seen this one.

-I recall in the early 2000s, when my sister practically begged me to watch this flick and I stayed away as much as I can because.
-One, I did not know who Jennifer Lopez (JLO) was back then and two, as a young adult all I wanted to see was action films.
-This Rom-Com was a hit back then among the ladies and I have seen it so many times after.
+I remember back in the early 2000s when my sister practically begged me to watch this flick.
+I avoided it as much as I could because, first, I didn’t know who Jennifer Lopez (JLO) was back then, and second, as a young adult, all I wanted to watch were action films.
+This rom-com was a big hit among the ladies at the time, and I’ve seen it so many times since.

-This is not one of JLO’s best acting work and the script had holes here and there, but the soundtrack and the story is always fresh anytime I sit to re-watch.
-The movie is easy on the eye and easy to follow.
-I can point out many things in this movie which fall short of a good work but my love for the late Natasha Richardson grew in this movie.
-For me she was one of the few cast members who made this movie worth seeing again and again.
-The chemistry between JLO and Ralph Fiennes was not there, and the story is easy as it is the generic Cinderella story with no spark.
-Just something simple for people like me who just want to sit through an easy movie that reminds us of the past and not care much.
+This isn’t one of JLO’s best acting performances, and the script has its holes here and there, but the soundtrack and story still feel fresh every time I rewatch it.
+The movie is easy on the eyes and simple to follow.
+I can point out a lot of things in this movie that fall short of being great, but my love for the late Natasha Richardson grew because of it.
+For me, she was one of the few cast members who made this movie worth seeing again and again.
+The chemistry between JLO and Ralph Fiennes wasn’t there, and the story sticks to the generic Cinderella plot without much spark.
+It’s just something simple for people like me who want an easy movie to sit through, something that reminds us of the past without requiring too much thought.

 For me, this is one of those movies that gives me a fun nostalgia of my time growing up.